Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Conclusion

+Our empirical analysis suggests that the persistent imbalance in the shares of men or women in some sectors contributes to explaining the differences in employment contracts and wages.

+We first found that female-dominated sectors reflect contractual characteristics typical of women.
+In other words, working in female-dominated sectors is associated with a greater reliance on part-time contracts, fewer hours, and less working from home, even controlling for the occupational composition.
+In addition, female-dominated sectors seem to pay, in general, less for any worker regardless of their gender.
+The penalty for men working in female-dominated sectors is even larger than for women.

+Second, women working in female- and male-dominated sectors are paid less not because of differences in human capital and productivity but rather because of the existence of persistent ``discriminatory constraints'', such as barriers in the labour market for women due to the effects of discrimination and unobserved differences in productivity and tastes.
+This means that women have observable attributes similar to men regarding accumulated human capital, and without these discriminatory barriers, wage differentials between women and men within male- and female-dominated sectors would be lower.

+Third, female-dominated sectors are not as rewarding as male-dominated sectors in terms of predicted and residual wages.
+While women in female-dominated sectors are always worse off than all other workers, men in female-dominated sectors are disadvantaged in low-paid jobs only.
+In addition, actual and counterfactual results for residual wages have documented the negative selection of women in female-dominated sectors with respect to all other workers, especially at the top of the wage distribution.
+The use of predicted and residual wages allows us to control the issue of selection based on unobservables that arises from the use of the PSM and Mincer regression, where the former matches workers with similar observed characteristics and the latter holds constant observed individual factors associated with wages.

 This analysis has policy implications.
 Gender segregation in the labour market may be responsible for causing more challenges for women than their male counterparts regarding labour participation, access to jobs and career opportunities.
 This gap could potentially widen in the post-pandemic.
 Our findings can provide policy-makers with empirical evidence supporting appropriate reforms favouring vulnerable categories of workers (i.e., women, mothers, and immigrants) and policies designed to sustain long-run economic growth, especially as the UK is facing new challenges (i.e., pandemic and Brexit).
+Future avenues of research could focus on gender segregation into sectors that have seen a rise in the use of atypical work arrangements, e.g., zero-hour contracts and casual work.

 \begin{spacing}{1} \end{spacing}